tomarrell/wrapcheck/README.md

 - .WithMessagef(
 - .WithStack(

-# An array of string which specify regular expressions of signatures to ignore.
+# An array of strings which specify regular expressions of signatures to ignore.
 # This is similar to the ignoreSigs configuration above, but gives slightly more
 # flexibility.
 ignoreSigRegexps: